Zwe-Zwe/COS30019-Assignment2B/docs/features.md

 #### Inference Service (`IncidentPredictor`)
 -   **Real-time Prediction**: The `IncidentPredictor` class loads trained `.pth` models and performs inference in milliseconds.
--   **Dynamic Penalties**: Predictions (Minor, Moderate, Severe) are immediately translated into edge weight penalties on the graph, dynamically altering the "cost" of traversing affected roads.
+-   **Dynamic Penalties**: Predictions (None, Minor, Moderate, Severe) are immediately translated into edge weight penalties on the graph.
+"None" results in no penalty (multiplier 1.0), while others increase the "cost" of traversing affected roads.

 ---